 The Basics: Tools of the Trade

-Before embarking on your herbalism journey, you need to gather a few essential tools.
+Before embarking on your herbalism journey, gather a few essential tools.
 These will help you create, store, and prepare your remedies with ease.

 - Glass Jars and Bottles: Glass is the purest and most effective material for storing your herbs, tinctures, and oils.
 Avoid plastic, which can leach chemicals into your creations.
-Invest in a variety of sizes for different uses – from small jars for dried herbs to larger ones for tinctures and other extracts.
-Canning jars are my personal favorites and come in a variety of sizes!
+Invest in a variety of sizes for different uses.
+Canning jars are my personal favorites and come in a ton of different sizes!

 - Herb Grinder: Let’s get real.
 I LOVE my mortar and pestle.
 The way it feels in my hand and the connection I feel with the herbs.
-They work great for small jobs, but when I’m making tinctures or using a lot of plant matter, an herb grinder or food processor does the trick!
-The finer you grind your herbs, the better the extraction! **Just be careful not to grind them too finely, as this can result in a muddier or more bitter tincture.
+It works great for small jobs, but when I’m making things like large infusions with a lot of plant matter, an herb grinder or food processor does the trick!
+The finer you grind your herbs, the better the extraction! **Just be sure to strain your final product really well.

-- Strainers and Cheesecloth: These are essential for straining out herbs when making tinctures, infusions, or oils.
-Running everything through a cheesecloth ensures that little to no plant matter ends up in your finished product.
-Just remember to wash them separately from other laundry to avoid transferring oil stains!
+- Strainers and Cheesecloth: These are essential for straining out herbs when making pretty much everything.
+Running your creations through a cheesecloth or muslin bag ensures that little to no plant matter ends up in your finished product.
+A fine-mesh strainer will be your best friend for achieving the desired end result. *Remember to wash your cheesecloths and muslin bags separately from other laundry to avoid transferring oil stains!

 The Essentials: Starter Herbs